jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/chl_pairs_plot-1.png" style="display: block; margin: auto;" />

-We see a lot of samples with phaeophytin well above chlorophyll levels. that is not impossible, but noteworthy.
+We see a lot of samples with phaeophytin well above chlorophyll levels.
 It’s worth looking at the scatter plot with a 1:1 reference line.

 ``` r
 tmp <- core_data %>%